 The overseas ports of Szczecin and Hamburg can be reached via the Oder-Havelkanal and the Elbe-Havelkanal.
 The company site covers an area of about 2,57 km2 and offers enough space for the electrical steel mill, the rolling mill (continuous wire rod mill), the plants for the production of wire mesh and straightened steel and for the company dump site.
 Built-on surface amounts to about 146.700 m2, the company street and rail net develops over a length of about 10 and 60 km.

-Billets from the continuous caster are produced in the size 130x130 mm in lengths of 9 to 12 m.
-They are then rolled in the rolling mill into ribbed or smooth wire rod coils weighing 1.500 kg.
+Billets from the continuous caster are then rolled in the rolling mill into ribbed or smooth wire rod coils weighing 1.500 kg.
 Moreover, standard wire mesh is produced in packages weighing about 2,5 tons, and reinforcement steel in coils weighing from 2,5 to 5 tons.
 Besides the German market, B.E.S. sells its products to the European Union (among others Netherlands, Poland, Czech Republic, Finland, Sweden), to overseas countries (USA, Central America) and Africa (Algeria, Nigeria).